 So it took my maybe 5 years of trying before I realized I was doing a Learning Project.
 Transparently and open.

 Heck, life is a Learning Project.

 Top / Featured Image Credit: Public Domain image from pixabay

-The post "In Which I Realize I’m in the Middle of a Learning Project" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (https://cogdogblog.com/2015/08/middle-of-a-learning-project/) on August 31, 2015.
+The post "In Which I Realize I’m in the Middle of a Learning Project" was originally pulled like taffy through a needle's eye at CogDogBlog (http://cogdogblog.com/2015/08/middle-of-a-learning-project/) on August 31, 2015.